 Even so, she ends the book on a positive note.
 She writes, “There remains also the truth that every end in history necessarily contains a new beginning…the beginning is guaranteed by each new birth; it is indeed every man.”

-I enjoyed the book very much, and it deserves its reputation.
+I enjoyed the book thoroughly, and it deserves its reputation.
 Arendt is a clear and engaging writer, even if her prose can be a bit formal and academic.
-I haven’t done anything in this review to make her language more inclusive.
-Some readers may find her archaic use of male pronouns inappropriate, but her work is a product of its time.
+I haven’t done anything to her quotes in this review to make her language more inclusive.
+For instance, some readers may find her archaic use of male pronouns inappropriate, but her work is a product of its time.

 The structure of the book is clear, and her argument flows naturally through its three parts.
 I came away with a clear understanding of Arendt’s explanation of totalitarianism’s roots and an appreciation for her reputation.

-One thing that I was uncomfortable with was that Arendt treats fascism and communism as roughly equivalent.
+One thing that I was uncomfortable with was Arendt’s treatment of fascism and communism as roughly equivalent.
 She thinks of them as two closely related strains of totalitarianism with only trivial differences.
 Conventionally, political scientists view them as polar opposites.

 As mentioned earlier, some of Arendt’s peers have challenged her connection between racism and imperialism.
 They feel that she exaggerates the influence of Gobineau and that she should have stressed her model of bureaucratic power as the main driving force behind colonialism.

 Four Whole Earths Out of Five

+These are quibbles, though.
 Overall, I would highly recommend this book to anybody who feels inspired to delve into the roots of totalitarianism on this International Human Rights Day.
-I’ve decided to rate this book four “Whole Earths” out of five because of what it taught me.
+I’ve decided to give this book four “Whole Earths” out of five because of what it taught me.

 We always have more to learn if we dare to know.